Anisotropic electron-phonon coupling and chiral phonons in van der Waals room temperature ferromagnet Fe$_{5}$GeTe$_{2}$: Results and discussion

-{\it Chiral phonons.}--- The three-folded rotation around $z$ axis ($C_{3z}$) is one from the group generators of the proposed F5GT model with P3m1 symmetry, as well as of rhombohedral models with R3m or R$\bar{3}$m symmetries.
+The three-folded rotation around $z$ axis ($C_{3z}$) is one from the group generators of the proposed F5GT model with P3m1 symmetry, as well as of rhombohedral models with R3m or R$\bar{3}$m symmetries.
 Thus, at high symmetry points, which are invariant under $C_{3}$ rotation, we can obtain $C_{3} u_{\bm k} = \exp \left( - i (2\pi/3) l_\text{ph} \right) u_{\bm k}$, where $l_\text{ph} \in \{-1 , 0 , 1 \}$ is the pseudoangular momentum (PAM) of a phonon with wave function $u_{\bm k}$~\cite{zhang2015}.
 States with non-zero $l_\text{ph} = \pm 1$ correspond to the chiral phonons describing the circular motion of atoms around the equilibrium position.
 There are several ways to investigate chiral phonons, for example: (i) the experimental study of cross-circular Raman scattering (RL and LR), and (ii) the theoretical study of phonon circular polarization.

 At the Brillouin zone center, the total PAM, by definition, is zero~\cite{zhang2015}.
 However, the E modes can be understood as a superposition of the right-handed and left-handed polarized modes, with opposite chirality [Fig.~\ref{fig.chiral}(a)].
 Such modes can be decoupled in the presence of an external magnetic field and recorded as separate peaks within Raman spectroscopy experiments~\cite{schaack1976}.
-In our case, the internal magnetic order plays the role of the effective magnetic field~\cite{che2025}.
+In our case, the internal magnetic order plays the role of the effective magnetic field as observed for the Weyl semimetall ic compound Co$_3$Sn$_2$S$_2$ ~\cite{che2025}.
 The conservation of PAM in the Raman process dictates that $l_s = l_i - l_{ph}$, where $l_i$, $l_s$, and $l_{ph}$ are the angular momenta of the incident light, scattered light, and the phonon involved in the Raman process.
 For example, the incident right-handed polarized photon emits a left-handed phonon and then scatters into a left-handed polarized photon [Fig.~\ref{fig.chiral}(b)].
 Since Raman scattering involving E modes switches the polarization of circularly polarized light, this mode must have a non-zero PAM.
 Simultaneously, a similar process is forbidden in the case of A$_{1}$ mode.